 Here are just a few of the top marketing strategies for small businesses along with some advice on how to use them to grow your company:

 - Search Engine Optimization (SEO)

-SEO is especially important for small businesses because consumers who are searching for brands to buy from locally often use their mobile device to find nearby locations.
-By optimizing your site and content for local SEO, you can increase your chances of appearing in these local mobile search results.
+SEO is especially important for small business owners because potential customers who are searching for local businesses to buy from often use their mobile device to find nearby locations.
+By optimizing your site and content for local SEO, you can increase your chances of appearing in these local mobile search results and reaching more of your target customers.
+You can use Google My Business profile to better boost your brand awareness in your local area.
 As an added note, it’s also important that your site is mobile responsive, which means that it can easily be accessed and navigated through on a mobile device.